TRAFFIC’s sniffer and detector dogs curbing wildlife crime in India

 Dogs are incredible sniffers, their olfactory capabilities are 10,000 to 1,00,000 times stronger than those of humans.
 No doubt they are rightly the 'man's best friends' leading ahead in the way to curb illicit trade in wildlife.

-In 2008, TRAFFIC with support from WWF-India launched the first wildlife sniffer dog training programme in India and trained two wildlife sniffer dog squads at the National Dog-training Centre, Indo-Tibetan Border Police camp, Panchkula, Haryana.
+In 2008, TRAFFIC with support from WWF-India launched the first wildlife sniffer dog training programme in India and trained two wildlife sniffer dog squads at the Basic Training Centre, Indo-Tibetan Border Police Force (BTC-ITBP), Panchkula, Haryana.
 These wildlife sniffer dog squads were deployed for the first time to the states of Haryana and Uttarakhand.

 Since then, these trained dogs popularly known as SUPER SNIFFERS have captured interest of wildlife enforcement agencies, and have showed their tremendous potential in seizing wildlife products, nabbing poachers and in-turn acting as strong deterrents to wildlife crime in India.